-WATCH: Casey Anthony’s Parents Recall Their Devastation when Caylee Was Found Dead
+WATCH: Casey Anthony’s Parents Recall Their Devastation When Caylee Was Found Dead

 On December 11, 2008, a meter reader stepped into the woods near Casey Anthony‘s home.
 As he looked for a place to relieve himself, he kicked a garbage bag.
 A skull rolled out.

-It was the discovery that ended a five-month long search for 2-year-old Caylee Anthony, who had been reported missing that July.
-The details of the discovery were gruesome: duct tape was stretched over the jaw of the skull.
-Items from Caylee Anthony’s room, including linens and clothes, were found with the remains.
+The discovery ended a five-month-long search for 2-year-old Caylee Anthony, who had been reported missing that July.
+The details were gruesome: duct tape was stretched over the jaw of the skull.
+Items from Caylee Anthony’s room, including linens and clothes, were found with her remains.

 Authorities combed the area, and soon found dozens of bones belonging to Caylee.
-Prosecutors decided to seek the death penalty against Casey Anthony.
+Prosecutors charged Casey Anthony in her death and decided to seek the death penalty.

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.

-“It was horrible,” a tearful Cindy Anthony remembers.
+“It was horrible,” she remembers.
 “I felt like someone had punched me in the gut and taken every breath from out of my body, and my heart was just being ripped apart.
 All of our prayers and all of our hopes were gone.”

-“The reality hits you like a brick wall you run into, or just having every part of your body being pulled and mangled,” adds George Anthony.
+George Anthony adds, “The reality hits you like a brick wall you run into, or just having every part of your body being pulled and mangled.”

+Nearly nine years after Caylee’s death, George and Cindy Anthony live in the same house, just a few hundred feet from where Caylee was found.

 The Anthonys no longer speak with Casey, and have never gotten the answers they seek about what, exactly, happened to Caylee.